Tunable helical crystals: Dispersion of 1D helical crystal

 The energy bands found from this equation are given by \aleq{ \varepsilon^{\phi=1/2}_{1,n} & = 2 \pi n + 2 \arccos \left[ - \sin \alpha ( (-1)^n \sin q \cos q_1 \right. \\ & \left. - |\cos q| \sin q_1) \right] \, ,\\ \varepsilon^{\phi=1/2}_{2,n+1} & = 2 \pi n + 2 \arccos \left[ - \sin \alpha ( (-1)^n \sin q \cos q_1 \right. \\ & \left. + |\cos q| \sin q_1) \right] \, .\\ } There are Diracs points in the spectrum corresponding to the condition $\varepsilon^{\phi=1/2}_{1, n}=\varepsilon^{\phi=1/2}_{2, n+1}.$ Positions of these points are given by \be q_{\rm DP}= \frac{\pi}{2}+\pi m \, , \ee with integer $m$ ($m=0,-1$ for the first Brillouin zone).

-Hence, at special values of the flux, $\phi=0$ and $\phi=1/2,$ the spectrum demonstrates the existence of Dirac points.
-These points are clearly seen in Fig.~\ref{fig:DPphi}.
-Importantly, when the flux deviates from the special values, the Dirac points move away from the values of $q$ given by Eqs.~\eqref{qDP-0} and \eqref{qDP-12} and a finite gap appears in the Dirac cones.
-These points can also merge forming double Dirac points and disappear.
+Hence, at special values of the flux, $\phi=0$ and $\phi=1/2,$ the spectrum demonstrates the existence of Dirac cones.
+These cones are clearly seen in Fig.~\ref{fig:DPphi}.
+Importantly, when the flux deviates from the special values, the DPs move away from the values of $q$ given by Eqs.~\eqref{qDP-0} and \eqref{qDP-12} and a finite gap appears in the Dirac cones, so that these cones become massive.
+These points can also converge with changing the flux forming double DPs and then disappear at certain value of the flux.